NMSGUT emergence and Trans-Unification RG flows: Probing the deep cleft : Applications of NMSGUT RG equations

 \subsection{NMSGUT Running down}

 To illustrate the actual effect of running down the couplings using the 1-loop $\beta$ functions, augmented by two loop results for the gauge coupling and gaugino masses, we present an example of a flow down from $M_E=10^{17.4}$ GeV where $g_{10}(M_E)=1.0$ is quite small enough so that RGE flows are perturbative yet large enough that $g_{10}(M_X) \simeq 0.5$ required to match the MSSM unification value without large threshold corrections can be achieved.
 We note that beginning with $g_{10}$ near to $3.0$ at the Planck scale(roughly where the RG equation solution by 4th order Runge-Kutta methods becomes unstable) one can still flow down close to unification gauge couplings $g_{10} \sim 0.5 $ such as those found for the MSSM unification coupling.
-With lower initial scales the perturbative calculation clearly becomes more palatable and it is clear that no purpose is served by starting from a scale which is manifestly unreachable given the strength of the flows in the NMSGUT and its cousins.
 Thus the strong SO(10) gauge RG flows into the infrared, as well as the GUT induced gravity scenario, provide a rationale for effective separation of the inevitable gauge-Yukawa condensed strong coupling region in the UV from the weakly coupled Susy SO(10) GUT compatible with the gauge and fermion data.
-As noted before these strong flows can explain and justify certain features of the parameter values assumed.
+These strong flows can explain and justify certain features of the parameter values assumed in the extensive studies we have performed elsewhere\cite{nmsgut,bstabhedge} to find fits of the standard model parameters by matching to the effective MSSM obtained from the GUT after RG flow from $M_X$ to $M_Z$.

+In our example we take SO(10) gauge and Yukawa couplings similar to those found in earlier NMSGUT fits\cite{nmsgut,bstabhedge}.
+Examples of these features from the two explicit fits found in\cite{bstabhedge} are quoted in Table II.
+We see that these parameter choices exhibit the following features :\begin{itemize} \item Small values of the gaugino masses $m_{1/2} << M_{susy}$ qualifying them to be considered as an induced as a secondary effect of the scalar soft Susy breaking parameters $m_0,A_0$ which are in the multiTeV to 100 TeV range \item Large negative values $\sim - (100 \,TeV)^2 $ for the soft breaking parameters associated with the light Higgs doublets: i.e mass squared values $M^2_{H,\bar H}$ and B parameter (soft analog of $\mu$ parameter in the superpotential) \item $\mu$ parameter for the light Higgs doublets in 100 TeV range.\end{itemize}